hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 message TokenCreateTransactionBody {
 	string name = 1; // The publicly visible name of the token, limited to a UTF-8 encoding of length <tt>tokens.maxSymbolUtf8Bytes</tt>. string symbol = 2; // The publicly visible token symbol, limited to a UTF-8 encoding of length <tt>tokens.maxTokenNameUtf8Bytes</tt>
-!	uint32 decimals = 3; // For tokens of type FUNGIBLE - the number of decimal places a token is divisible by.
-For tokens of type NON_FUNGIBLE - value must be 0.
+!	uint32 decimals = 3; // For tokens of type FUNGIBLE_COMMON - the number of decimal places a token is divisible by.
+For tokens of type NON_FUNGIBLE_UNIQUE - value must be 0
 !	uint64 initialSupply = 4; // Specifies the initial supply of tokens to be put in circulation.
 The initial supply is sent to the Treasury Account.
 The supply is in the lowest denomination possible.
-In the case for NON_FUNGIBLE Type the value must be 0
+In the case for NON_FUNGIBLE_UNIQUE Type the value must be 0
 !
 AccountID treasury = 5; // The account which will act as a treasury for the token.
-This account will receive the specified initial supply or the newly minted NFTs in the case for NON_FUNGIBLE Type
+This account will receive the specified initial supply or the newly minted NFTs in the case for NON_FUNGIBLE_UNIQUE Type
 	Key adminKey = 6; // The key which can perform update/delete operations on the token.
 If empty, the token can be perceived as immutable (not being able to be updated/deleted)
    	Key kycKey = 7; // The key which can grant or revoke KYC of an account for the token's transactions.
 If empty, KYC is not required, and KYC grant or revoke operations are not possible.
    	Key freezeKey = 8; // The key which can sign to freeze or unfreeze an account for token transactions.
 If empty, freezing is not possible